Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-conventions-english.rst

 Except in very specific cases, only ASCII code should be used (e.g. no accentuated characters).

-Tabulations should be preferred to series of spaces, and the text should be formatted according to 4-character tabulations.
+As recommended by various style guides, a series of 4 spaces shall be preferred to tabulations.

 All redundant whitespaces should be removed, preferably automatically (see the Emacs ``whitespace-cleanup`` command).
 This is why, with the `emacs settings`_ that we recommend, pressing the F8 key removes for example the yellow areas in the current buffer by replacing any series of four spaces by a corresponding tabulation.